enactdev/CISC_106_F18/README.md

     * This will always have the lastest notebooks that I have posted for you to use
   * Cons
     * This will not save your changes.
 You can play around with it, but your changes will be lost
+    * It times out pretty quickly when not in use, and you'll need to relaunch
 * [Microsoft Azure Notebooks](https://notebooks.azure.com/)
   * Pros
     * You can pull my repository fron GitHub to run here